-To see the video on Serving the Persecuted, click here.
+To view the video presentation, click here.

 You can listen to the latest From the Frontline podcast on 70 Years of Communism in China.

 October 2019 marks 70 years since the Communist Party seized power in China.